sandeepverana/Postgresql/Postgres-practise.md

 **Hash Index**

-Hash Index are only useful for equality comparison.
+Hash Index is only useful for equality comparison.
 They are not transaction safe, need to be manually rebuilt after crashes

 ```sql